 - BIND will now always use the best CSPRNG (cryptographically-secure pseudo-random number generator) available on the platform where it is compiled.
 It will use arc4random() family of functions on BSD operating systems, getrandom() on Linux and Solaris, Crypt-GenRandom on Windows, and the selected cryptography provider library (OpenSSL or PKCS#11) as the last resort.
-[GL #221] - BIND can no longer be built without DNSSEC support.
+[GL #221] - The default setting for dnssec-validation is now auto, which activates DNSSEC validation using the IANA root key.
+(The default can be changed back to yes, which activates DNSSEC validation only when keys are explicitly configured in named.conf, by building BIND with configure --disable-auto-validation.)
+[GL #30] - BIND can no longer be built without DNSSEC support.
 A cryptography provder (i.e., OpenSSL or a hardware service module with PKCS#11 support) must be available.
-[GL #244]
+[GL #244] - Zone types primary and secondary are now available as synonyms for master and slave, respectively, in named.conf. - named will now log a warning if the old root DNSSEC key is explicitly configured and has not been updated.
+[RT #43670]

-- Zone types primary and secondary are now available as synonyms for master and slave, respectively, in named.conf. - named will now log a warning if the old root DNSSEC key is explicitly configured and has not been updated.
-[RT #43670] - dig +nssearch will now list name servers that have timed out, in addition to those that respond.
+- dig +nssearch will now list name servers that have timed out, in addition to those that respond.
 [GL #64] - dig +noidnin can be used to disable IDN processing on the input domain name, when BIND is compiled with IDN support. - Up to 64 response-policy zones are now supported by default; previously the limit was 32.
 [GL #123] - Several configuration options for time periods can now use TTL value suffixes (for example, 2h or 1d) in addition to an integer number of seconds.
 These include fstrm-set-reopen-interval, interface-interval, max-cache-ttl, max-ncache-ttl, max-policy-ttl, and min-update-interval.
-[GL #203]
+[GL #203] - NSID logging (enabled by the request-nsid option) now has its own nsid category, instead of using the resolver category.